khosh/printdo/README.md

 Print-your-tasks-for-doitim
 ===========================

-Print your tasks for Doit.im.
+This bookmarklet help you generate a beautiful printable page that contain your tasks from Doit.im.
+All tasks are based on [Doit.im](http://doit.im).